 Step 4: Get with your S1 or Other Personnel Staff: Like I stated before, this is a very difficult process to pinpoint just one answer.
 When in doubt, ask questions.
 You may be able to calculate your retirement pay, but get with your S1 shop and see if your estimates are accurate.
 Talk with other retired Soldiers.
 Pry and pry until you get answers… You may even get a nice breakdown of the calculations used to determine your retirement pay!

-Step 5: Check Out the HRC Retirement Calculator: Go to this website and type in your information and see what you come up with.
+Step 5: Check Out the HRC Retirement Calculator:

 FINAL THOUGHTS: It is a good idea to try and attend as many schools as you can throughout the year to max out your retirement points for the year.
 The more points, the quicker you can retire and the more money you will be making after your retire.
 Things like AT, TDY, non-resident correspondence courses and Funeral Honors Details will add to the retirement points you can earn in a year!
 If you have any great tips, feel free to leave a comment and let us know.